 The two killer apps for Android Wear have proven to be “OK Google, countdown 25 minutes” when cooking and “OK Google, flashlight” when I’ve got my arm half a meter in a dark cabinet or tangled up in the nest of cables behind the computer or the multimedia bench.
 These uses alone aren’t enough to justify wearing an Android Wear device on my wrist all the time.

 There are a growing number of apps that integrate with Android Wear, but they’re generally unintuitive and awkward to work with.
-These apps use a mismatch of exact spoken phrases and touch input while they expect you to remember how they work with very few visual queues.
+These apps use a mismatch of exact spoken phrases and touch input while they expect you to remember how they work with few visual queues.

 An app I’ve been motivated to use is Glucosio, a utility for recording glucose levels throughout the day as part of diabetes management.
 Their Android app is kind of slow and clunky to use, so recording new measurements with voice commands directed at my wrist rather than open up the app and manually inputting them sounds like a thing Android Wear would be perfect for.